-To become an expert with the concepts and categories at hand, novices must learn their basic relational structure—the family resemblance that emerges across many different instantiations.
-Better understanding how people generalise from their prior experiences to new examples and contexts is fundamental to designing instructional methods that help learners efficiently form new concepts, and correct old ones.
-The ultimate goal of my research is to develop a domain-general theoretical framework for efficiently creating expertise with concepts and categories.
+I research learning and the development of expertise in workplace and university contexts.
+At the core of seemingly diverse fields of study, such forensics, medicine, the natural sciences, is the process of learning to generalise from one instance to another; a new example of that identity, disease, biological species, geological structure or abstract concept.
+To become an expert with the categories at hand, novices must learn their basic relational structure—the commonalities or family resemblances that persist across many different instantiations.
+Understanding how people generalise, or transfer knowledge from their prior experiences to new instances, is fundamental to designing effective learning methods in university and work-based settings.
+The ultimate goal of my research is to develop a domain-general theoretical framework for efficiently creating expertise and facilitating transfer of learning.

-I compared the performance of fingerprint experts and novices on a series of cognitive tasks, and tracked the performance of fingerprint trainees as they gained experience working in a fingerprint unit.
-The results of my experiments suggest that a memory for prior instances underlies fingerprint comparison expertise (Searston, Tangen & Eva, 2016).
-That is, fingerprint experts seem to make use of their vast experience with how prints tend to look and vary to help resolve novel cases.
-For example, using a novel person discrimination task, we found that fingerprint experts are significantly more accurate than novices at detecting structural or stylistic information across a person’s fingers (Searston & Tangen, in press; blog post).
-Fingerprint comparison expertise also develops with, and is constrained by, experience in the domain (Searston & Tangen, under review)—as with other forms of perceptual expertise.
-However, it is surprisingly flexible to changing task demands (Searston & Tangen, 2017).
-Contrary to the common assumption that image comparison relies almost exclusively on a deliberative perceptual process of aligning features in the case at hand, these findings provide compelling evidence that expert image comparison, in the domain of fingerprints, is marked by an ability to retrieve and flexibly use information distributed across prior instances.
+We’ve compared the performance of fingerprint experts and novices on a series of cognitive tasks (Searston & Tangen, 2016, 2017), and tracked the performance of fingerprint trainees as they gained experience working in a fingerprint unit (Searston & Tangen, accepted).
+The results of our research suggest that fingerprint expertise is marked by an ability to retrieve and flexibly use information distributed across prior cases.
+That is, fingerprint experts appear to make use of their vast experience with how prints tend to look and vary to help resolve novel cases.
+We found, for example, that fingerprint experts are significantly more accurate than novices at detecting structural or stylistic information across a person’s fingers (Searston & Tangen, 2016; blog post).
+Fingerprint expertise also develops with, and is constrained by, experience in the domain, but it is surprisingly flexible to changing task demands (Searston & Tangen, 2017).